Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 ## Roles & Permissions

 One of the main methods of access control in computer systems is known as role-based access control (RBAC).
-Basically, it's about restricting access to a system depending on the person's role, where multiple roles are created depending on the level of access required for different groups of people.
+Basically, it's about restricting access to a system depending on the person's role.
+Multiple roles are created to satisfy the need of different access level for different groups of people.
 As roles have different permissions, it is possible to limit specific tasks like viewing, creating, modifying, or sharing files.

-Using roles and permissions is a common practice for big companies, but it's also particularly helpful for those who want to give access to external people, like third-parties and contractors.
+Using roles and permissions is a common practice for big companies, but it's also particularly helpful for those who want to give access to a system to external people, like third-parties and contractors.
 Slingshot was designed with different roles and permissions that contemplate many possible scenarios.

 ### What are roles and permissions within Slingshot?

 In Slingshot, users can join one or more workspaces, and can also be part of an Organization.

 Roles represent a set of permissions that a user has in a workspace or in the Organization.
 The role is assigned to the user when they join the workspace/Organization.
-There are three different roles - owner, member and viewer.
+There are three different roles in Slingshot - owner, member and viewer.
+### How can I find my role?

+You can have a different role in the different workspaces and the Org.
+Your role is given to you by the creator of a workspace at the moment you are invited.
+The creator is also the owner of the workspace.
+You will be notified what role they assigned to you in the invitation email.

+If you want to check your role in a workspace or the Org at a later moment, you can select the overflow menu of the workspace/Org > *Manage Members*.
+Find more about managing workspace members in the [More on Workspaces](teams-starting.html#how-can-i-manage-team-members) topic.

 ### But what is an Organization in Slingshot?

 Before you learn about the user roles and their permissions, you may want to know more about the Organization in Slingshot and how it concerns you.

-In its nature, the Organization, also called ***the Org***, is a workspace, but not like any other workspace in Slingshot.
+In its nature, the Organization, also called *the Org*, is a workspace, but not like any other workspace in Slingshot.
 There you can collaborate with other members of, well, your real life organization - business or non-profit.
 Your Organization workspace in Slingshot will appear right under _Home_ (see below).

 > screenshot